charles-dyfis-net/ns-exec-tools/README.md

     without-nics --except eth1 eth2 -- foo arg1 arg2 ...

 ...will run `foo` with any NIC which is not `lo`, `eth1`, or `eth2` invisible.

+# Dependencies

+Runtime dependencies include:

+- bash 4.x
+- A linux kernel with the relevant features.
+Obviously.
+- util-linux 2.27 or newer, for `unshare`
+- `lxc` (for `without-nics`, which uses `lxc-unshare`).
+  The util-linux `unshare`, like iproute2, uses `unshare(CLONE_NEWNET)`, which creates a new network namespace which contains only `lo`.
+By contrast, `lxc-unshare` uses `clone(CLONE_NEWNET)` to create a new namespace which contains all of the parent's devices, from which undesired devices can then be removed.
+This latter behavior is more approprate for the tools at hand.

+Any rewrite to a non-bash language will probably be in Go.
+It's also probably only going to happen if my employer decides to pay for it; as long as this is a personal project, I'm going the perverse route. :)